Corporate Governance overview

 - Ensuring the efficiency of our strategic and operational management and internal control and audit mechanisms

 - Ensuring the company’s informational and financial transparency by providing stakeholders with accurate information in convenient formats

-- Providing decent, safe and healthy working environments for our employees
+- Providing a decent, safe and healthy working environment for our employees

 In developing our corporate governance system, we are guided by the provisions of the Corporate Governance Code recommended by the Bank of Russia, as well as by the best international practices.
-The company has adopted a set of recognised international approaches:
+The company has adopted a set of recognised international approaches, namely: